Travel to Belgium

 Refusal and possibility of appeal

-In certain cases, after consultation, the Immigration Service rejects the visa application.
-In certain cases it is sufficient to reintroduce a new file with additional information and/ or the missing documents.
+In certain cases, after consultation, the Immigration Service will reject the visa application.
+In some cases, it is sufficient to resubmit a new file with additional information and/or missing documents.

-The decision to reject a visa application may be contested before the Conseil du Contentieux des étrangers/Raad voor Vreemdelingenbetwistingen (art.
-39/2 §2 and art.
-39/82 of the law of 15 December 1980 on the entry, residence, settlement and expulsion of foreign nationals) by lodging (registered post) an appeal to have the decision suspended and/or annulled.
+The decision to reject a visa application may be contested before the Council for Alien Law Litigation (Conseil du Contentieux des étrangers/Raad voor Vreemdelingenbetwistingen) by lodging (registered post) an appeal to have the decision suspended and/or annulled.

-The action must be brought within 30 days of the contested decision being announced.
+The appeal must be lodged within 30 days of notification of the contested decision.

 Conseil du Contentieux des étrangers/Raad voor Vreemdelingenbetwistingen